 How to Get Rid of Yellow Flies:

-These flies are very tough and getting rid of them can be tough.
-Although, during the peak season they become prone to certain pesticides as most of them are hungry and lack energy.
+These flies are very tough and getting rid of them can be a real hassle.
+However, during the peak season they become prone to certain pesticides as most of them are hungry and lack energy.
 Deet (diethyltoluamide) is often the most effective repellent.
 It is also recommended to wear full clothes and use a repellent to fend these pests off.
 A few useful tools to help you catch them are listed below: